BBC Two "Computer Generated 2" ident

-The Computer Generated 2 was an ident used by BBC2 between 16 June 1979 and 30 March 1986.
+The Computer Generated 2 was an ident used by BBC 2 between c.
+16 June 1979 (Note: A recording exists of this ident in use on 23 June; its predecessor is known to have been used as late as 21 June.) and 30 March 1986.
+(Note: Last seen in the evening rather than the early hours.)
 It was the first computer generated television station identification in the world.

 Launch

 The ident package was launched in June 1979.
-The ident was aired through a solid-state computer device, not unlike the one used later for BBC1's Computer Originated World, built by BBC engineers, and designed by Oliver Elmes.
+The ident was aired through a solid-state computer device, not unlike the one used later for BBC 1's Computer Originated World, built by BBC engineers, and designed by Oliver Elmes.
 The concept of the double striped '2' had been around for a long time: following the two television channels dropping corporate branding, a similar look was adopted by both channels featuring double striped numbers and BBC letters.
-The doubled striped '2' had been in use on programme promotions since 1977 and on holding slides since 1978.
+The double-striped '2' first appeared in late 1975 and was even used for that year's Christmas ident, (Note: A low-quality photograph published in the January 1990 issue of Television magazine is the only known surviving evidence of this ident.) although it was initially squarer in shape, gradually evolving into its final rounded form in mid-1978.
+(Note: The earliest known appearance of the final version of the twin-striped '2' is in a May 1978 promo for the Chelsea Flower Show, predating the electronic ident by more than a year.)
+It had been in use on programme promotions since around 1977, on holding slides since late 1978, and on News on 2 since early 1979.